LabyMod/labymod4-api-wiki/docs/pages/addon/features/hud-widgets.md

 # Create Hud Widgets

 A Hud Widget is a block of content, which can be enabled within our "Widget Editor".
 Users can customize and move Widgets by drag&drop.
-Our Hud Widget System allows you to create own Widgets for your addon
+Our Hud Widget System allows you to create own Widgets for your addon.

 ### Create own Hud Widget Category